-The first quarter results show the extent of the financial challenge facing the NHS at the moment and our finances.
+The first quarter results for 2017 show the extent of the financial challenge facing the NHS at the moment and our finances.
 However our own financial position has deteriorated this year, compared with last, to a point that we face one of the biggest financial challenges in the NHS.
 We therefore welcome the additional support from NHS Improvement to help us to tackle our deficit and move towards a sustainable position for our services.

 Work is already underway on our financial recovery plan and this week we have appointed external partners to work with us over the next ten weeks to identify where and how we can make some immediate savings and to set out plans for the future.